bedrock-env/ruby/README.md

 # ruby

-ruby is an extension for the [bedrock](https://github.com/bedrock-env/ack) project to provide ruby settings in the bedrock environment.
+ruby is an extension for the [Bedrock](https://github.com/bedrock-env/bedrock) project to provide ruby settings in the Bedrock environment.

 ### Provides